JamesWingar/sudokuSolverVisualiser/README.md

 ## ToDo
 * Add generating new Sudoku feature
-* Add backspace to remove current values
+* Backspace to remove current values
+* Ability to create small indices numbers
 * Add ability to reset after algorithm has finished
-* Add victory screen